Neural defects (Spina Bifida)

 - Tethered spinal cord -the cord is attached to surrounding tissues and can’t move up and down freely as it normally does.
 This can cause foot / leg deformities, hip dislocation or scoliosis.
 The problems can worsen as the child grows and tethered cord is stretched.

 - Obesity & urinary tract disorders (due to poor drainage)

 - Pathologic bone fractures occur in as many as 25% of people with Spina bifida.

 - Growth hormone deficiency resulting in short stature people which is common in Spina bifida

-- Although most people with Spina bifida have normal intelligence, may have learning disability.
+- Although most people with Spina bifida have normal intelligence, a few may have learning disability.